 Selecting the Correct Camera

-Major items to be checked before introducing a vision system
+Major items to be checked before introducing machine vision

 - Selecting the devices required for inspection

 - Choose the correct devices that meet the inspection requirements.

 - Camera / Controller / Lighting / Lens / Monitor

 - Perform testing on the actual target with the machine vision system.